Scholars Program Requirements

 Addressing immediate needs by providing assistance, often through nonprofits, schools, and public agencies.

-• Completing an in-person or remote/virtual volunteer project (paid or unpaid) with a nonprofit, school, or public agency.
+• Completing an in-person or remote/virtual volunteer project with a nonprofit, school, or public agency.

 • Participating in a service activity coordinated by CCEL.
 Stay tuned to CCEL’s CampusGroups page for upcoming dates.

-• Time spent volunteering through a student organization or CWRU sponsored program that has a direct benefit on a nonprofit, school, or public agency.
+• Time spent volunteering through a student organization or CWRU sponsored program that has a direct benefit on an off-campus nonprofit, school, or public agency.

-• Course-related required service-learning or clinical hours with a nonprofit, school, or public agency.
+• Course-related service-learning or clinical hours with a nonprofit, school, or public agency.

 • Within reason, local transportation time to get to and from your service site.